wassa-workshop/wassa-workshop.github.io/index.md

 Short papers
 - **Short** papers may consist of up to four (4) pages of content, with two (2) additional pages of references, and will be presented either orally or as a poster.

+We accept that you commit your ARR reviews in parallel to WASSA and another venue.
+Please note that you must immediately withdraw your paper from WASSA if you decide to publish it elsewhere.

 Submissions can be done through ARR (see the <a href="https://aclrollingreview.org/cfp">ARR CFP guidelines</a>) or alternatively directly through our [OpenReview website](https://openreview.net/group?id=aclweb.org/ACL/2022/Workshop/WASSA).
 For more information about templates, guidelines, and instructions, check the ARR Call for Papers.